Posts tagged “public relations”

 While at the record companies, I worked with the major movie studios whenever movie soundtracks required it.
 I got to know Hollywood pretty well.
 And, in many ways, Hollywood defined L.A.

-The greater L.A. area has close to 17 million people.
+More than 40 million people now live in California.
+And around 17 million of them are in Los Angeles.
 That’s one factor that has changed the character of the city.
 Another that’s related is the Phoenix effect: L.A. now has high humidity.
 When that many people are living and working in a place, running air conditioners, watering lawns, filling pools, etc., the environment has to change.
 The formerly dry desert environment now feels like San Francisco when the fog rolls in.
 Damp.

 I left L.A. about 30 years ago.
 It’s shocking how different it has become … and how much like some of the sci-fi visions of a future Los Angeles.
 It’s not full-tilt Blade Runner yet, but clearly minorities and immigrants are everywhere, so the city’s accent has changed.